incheon-time-traveler/incheon-time-traveler.github.io/_posts/2025-08-13-What To Do for Chatbot QA-en.md

 #### 1) Testing with expressions like "today," "this year," "the day before yesterday," and "recently."

-- Reasoning: Users naturally expect a system to understand common-sense information (당연한 정보), so it's crucial to verify if the service has a concept of time.
+- Reasoning: Users naturally expect a system to understand common-sense information, so it's crucial to verify if the service has a concept of time.

 - Implementation Note: If it fails to recognize the correct date and time, a tool like Flowise's Get Datetime node can be used to provide this capability.